 Consistent client satisfaction

-Interested in strengthening your pre-sales support, but not sure you have the resources?
-Simplr provides companies with top-notch customer support that’s scalable and affordable, including pre-sales support for qualifying leads.
-By fielding potential customers’ questions through email, messaging and social, Simplr allows gives sales teams to possibility of increasing revenue by keeping their focus on high priority sales leads.
+Interested in strengthening your pre-sales support, but not sure you have the resources or tools?
+Simplr helps companies get their customer support up and running in a way that’s scalable and affordable, including pre-sales support for qualifying leads.
+By fielding potential customers’ inquiries through email, live chat, and more, Simplr empowers sales teams to increase revenue by allowing them to keep their focus on high-priority sales leads.

 Simplr offers companies like YETI, Steve Madden, Mack Weldon, and Princess Polly a human-first, machine-enabled customer experience solution that meets the on-demand needs of the NOW Customer across all digital channels.